 If you are to stand any chance of securing a vacation scheme place or training contract you must identify the law practice areas you are most interested in before you make your applications.

-To do this you must develop a solid foundation knowledge of ALL the different practice areas in which you could potentially train.
+To do this you must develop solid foundation knowledge of ALL the different practice areas in which you could potentially train.

-This might sound obvious but in my experience many of those who are unsuccessful with their applications have not done this well enough.
+This might sound obvious but in my experience, many of those who are unsuccessful with their applications have not done this well enough.

-In this post I will explain why it’s essential to have a sound knowledge of all the practice areas and how you can acquire it.
+In this post, I will explain why it’s essential to have a sound knowledge of all the practice areas and how you can acquire it.

 Why A Basic Knowledge of ALL Practice Areas is Essential

-If you don’t develop this knowledge before you apply for a vacation scheme or training contract you are unlikely to be invited for interview.
+If you don’t develop this knowledge before you apply for a vacation scheme or training contract you are unlikely to be invited for an interview.

 Well, try some of these reasons for size: